maidsafe/sn_browser/README.md

 This will remove your `node_modules` and do the full install, rebuild, build SAFE Authenticator, and package processes for you.
 After this, `yarn start` should work again.

+## Further Help

+You can discuss development-related questions on the [SAFE Dev Forum](https://forum.safedev.org/).
+Here's a good post to get started: [How to develop for the SAFE Network](https://forum.safedev.org/t/how-to-develop-for-the-safe-network-draft/843).

 ## License

 SAFE Browser is a lightly modified fork of the [Beaker Browser](https://www.beakerbrowser.com/).